timunie/Ava-ApiTests/website/docs/P_Avalonia_AvaloniaPropertyMetadata_EnableDataValidation.md

 #### Property Value
+<a href="https://learn.microsoft.com/dotnet/api/system.nullable-1" target="_blank" rel="noopener noreferrer">Nullable</a>(<a href="https://learn.microsoft.com/dotnet/api/system.boolean" target="_blank" rel="noopener noreferrer">Boolean</a>)

+## Remarks
-<a href="https://learn.microsoft.com/dotnet/api/system.nullable-1" target="_blank" rel="noopener noreferrer">Nullable</a>(<a href="https://learn.microsoft.com/dotnet/api/system.boolean" target="_blank" rel="noopener noreferrer">Boolean</a>)Data validation is validation performed at the target of a binding, for example in a view model using the INotifyDataErrorInfo interface.
+Data validation is validation performed at the target of a binding, for example in a view model using the INotifyDataErrorInfo interface.
 Only certain properties on a control (such as a TextBox's Text property) will be interested in receiving data validation messages so this feature must be explicitly enabled by setting this flag.

 ## See Also